 Cons

-How Does Tandem Language Learning Work?
+How Does Tandem Learning Work with a Conversation Partner?

 How to find conversation partners